-Service Provided by the Santa Clarita Valley Sanitation District
+Who is the Santa Clarita Valley Sanitation District

 Fine amounts could reach many millions of dollars.
-In addition, if the Valley’s treatment plants are not upgraded, the State could take control away from the local SCVSD.
+In addition, if the Valley’s treatment plants are not upgraded, the State could take control away from the local SCV Sanitation District.
 Valley property owners would have to pay the fines until the sewage treatment plants were upgraded and would still have to pay the costs to upgrade the plants.
 This has already happened elsewhere in the State.

 Examples of State Fines and Loss of Local Control